-(2) The degree to which appropriate and measurable goals and objectives have been developed to address the problems/needs of the area.
-For existing committees, the extent to which the committee will focus on expanded efforts.
+(2) The degree to which appropriate and measurable goals and objectives have been developed to address the problems/needs of the applicant.

 (3) The feasibility of the approach proposed to attain the goals and objectives of the project and the perceived likelihood of accomplishing the intended project results.
-This section will also address the degree of the innovativeness or uniqueness of the proposed effort.
+This section will also address the degree of innovativeness or uniqueness of the proposed effort.